MrEliasen/Zolid-Framework/README.md

 * Some features are missing from the older version but will be added in the new year.

 ##Documentation
-I will be working on an online documentation via Github (Pages and/or wiki)
+I am currently working on the documentation.
+You can find it the [wiki/documentation here](https://github.com/MrEliasen/Zolid-Framework/wiki)

 ##Server Requirements
 * PHP 5.3+